SciInstruct: a Self-Reflective Instruction Annotated Dataset for Training Scientific Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs) have shown potential to assist and accelerate scientific discovery~\cite{taylor2022galactica, ai4science2023impact}, including protein prediction~\cite{Chen2023.07.05.547496}, weather forecasting~\cite{weather_forecasting} and geoscience understanding~\cite{deng2023learning}.
-Despite these promising proof-of-concept trials, recent studies~\cite{sun2023scieval, wang2023scibench, rein2023gpqa} indicate a significant performance gap in LLMs when answering basic scientific problems.
-According to SciBench, even advanced models like ChatGPT and GPT-4 struggle with college-level scientific problems, achieving only 28.52\% accuracy even with the Chain of Thought (CoT) prompting strategy.
-These scientific questions, such as using the Planck distribution for energy output calculations~\cite{wang2023scibench}, require an in-depth understanding of complex scientific concepts, rigorous numerical computing, and sophisticated reasoning skills.
-Without equipping these capabilities to solve basic scientific questions, all ambitious visions of LLMs assisting scientific discovery could be unreliable.
-This creates a substantial incentive for developing a foundational scientific language model.
+Large language models (LLMs) have shown potential to assist and accelerate scientific discovery~\cite{taylor2022galactica, ai4science2023impact}, helping tasks like protein prediction~\cite{Chen2023.07.05.547496}, weather forecasting~\cite{weather_forecasting} and geoscience understanding~\cite{deng2023learning}.
+Despite these promising proof-of-concept trials, recent studies~\cite{sun2023scieval, wang2023scibench, rein2023gpqa, zhang2024rest} show that even advanced LLMs like GPT-3.5 and GPT-4 struggle with basic scientific problems, achieving only 28.52\% accuracy on some college-level textbook questions.
+These scientific questions, such as calculating energy with the Planck distribution, require a diverse set of skills, including finding the correct combination of physical concepts and axioms, choice and deduction of formal equations, and rigorous numerical computing.
+Before letting LLMs equip these skills to solve basic scientific questions, all ambitious visions of building LLM agents to assist scientific discovery could be unreliable.
+This brings substantial incentives for building scientific instructions and using them to develop foundational scientific language models.